khaleedgt/Pizza-Sales-/README.md

 There was sold $881.654,30 from pizzas.
 ### 2. How much was the average order value?
+To calculate the average value per order, we divide the total revenue by the number of unique orders.
+We use COUNT(DISTINCT order_id) to ensure we count each order only once.
 ````sql
 SELECT SUM(corrected_total_price)/COUNT(DISTINCT order_id) AS average_order_value
 FROM pizza_sales;